 How do I put money into an inmates' account?

-Money for PX/Canteen is no longer accepted at the front window.
-The Jail has a lobby cashier machine which is used to deposit money into an inmate's account.
-This machine accepts Mastercard/Visa and cash in $5.00 increments.
+Money for PX/Canteen is not accepted at the jail lobby front window.
+The Jail has a lobby kiosk which is used to deposit money into an inmate's account.
+This kiosk accepts Master Card/Visa/Discover ($150.00 max per credit card transaction with a total of $500 per 30 day period including service fees) and cash in $5.00 increments.
+Or you can add money to the account remotely (from your device).
 You will need to bring an I.D. card or Driver's License to use the kiosk.
 A binder is provided at the machine with the inmate's information you will need to make a deposit.
 If the information for an inmate is not listed in the binder, the officer in Central Control will assist you with this information.
-Money orders/cashiers checks will need to be mailed to the inmate.
+Money orders/cashier’s checks will need to be mailed to the inmate.

 How do I apply for the Electronic Monitoring Program?

-If your are sentenced to 25 days or more you will be required to complete 20% of your sentence in the Jail prior to being placed on the program.
-SCRAM Continuous Monitoring works primarily with a land line phone service.
-Application can be obtained from either the front counter of the jail or refer to Electronic Monitoring Program section.
+If you are sentenced to 25 days or more you will be required to complete 20% - 30% of your sentence in the jail prior to being placed on the program.
+SCRAM Continuous Monitoring works with a land line phone service or internet provider.
+Application can be obtained from either the front counter of the jail or refer to Electronic Monitoring Program section of our website.
 This will bring you to a printable application.
-Print, complete, and return to front counter of the jail.
+Print, complete, and return to the front counter of the jail.

 What is VINE?

-How do I find out who is currently in the Manitowoc County Jail?
+How do I find who is currently in the Manitowoc County Jail?

-What is the criteria used to determine what classification an inmate becomes and how often is it reviewed?
+What criteria are used to determine the classification of an inmate and how often is it reviewed?